These thick & chewy “better than the boxed” homemade brownies are easy to make and oh so delicious. You will never go back to the boxed kind again!!

-But these thick & chewy better than the boxed brownies, well, they’re are a game changer people.
+But these homemade brownies, well, they’re are a game changer people.
 It took me over 8 times to get the recipe perfected.
 That’s a lot of taste testing!!!
 So what makes these brownies so amazing?
 Let’s find out…

 First of all they’re so easy to make.
 And they’re relatively quick too!
 I don’t like making a huge mess in the kitchen and I hate that brownies take so long to bake!
 This recipe requires melting the butter and the sugar together in the microwave and needs only 25 minutes to bake!

 Flour: This recipe calls for all ½ c. all-purpose flour, plus 1 tbsp cornstarch.
 You can also substitute ½ cup cake flour and eliminate the cornstarch.